Cheer Stunts: Complete Guide | Cheerleading Positions

 - Warm up routine should be carried out by the supervisor before and after the game

-- Evaluation of individuals should be in practice quite often to keep a track that they have mastered the skills
+- Evaluation of individuals should be in practice quite often to keep track of whether they have mastery in respective skills.

 Cheerleading Injuries

-Cheerleading initiated in 1898 and since then it start earning popularity plus technical complexity involves gymnastic tumbling and complex high flying stunts that put these athletes at the high risk for injuries.
+Cheerleading was initiated in 1898, and since then, it has started earning popularity.
+Technical complexity involving gymnastic tumbling and complex high-flying stunts put these athletes at high risk for injuries.

-Research shows that Pediatric lately report that cheerleading injuries are more severe as compare to other sport plays at high schools such as football, basketball, volleyball etc. The most common injuries are
+Pediatricians lately report that cheerleading injuries are more severe as compare to other sports in high schools, such as football, basketball, volleyball, etc. The most common injuries are;

 Sprain/Strain

-The most frequent type of injury occur in cheer stunts is the ankle sprain.
-It usually takes place when the flyer unable to balance herself and land on the outside of the foot and twisting ankle inside.
+The most frequent type of injury that occurs in cheer stunts is the ankle sprain.
+It usually takes place when the flyer is unable to balance herself and land on the outside of the foot and twist the ankle inside.
 Use rice treatment straight away to reduce the swelling.
-But, if athletes feel severe pain and cannot walk on the twisted ankle, then need to consult the doctor.
-Because it is common to have bone injuries rather than ligament especially in younger athletes, so X-Ray might require.

 Knee Injuries

-Normally occur when cheerleader lands awkwardly from a jump which might tear the ligament and you will feel a sudden pain.
-Knee injury must be look after properly because it takes time to heal and can get worst.
-There are some other knee injuries can happen too due to the overuse of knee such as patellar tendonitis very obvious in such kind of jumping sport.
+It normally occurs when a cheerleader lands awkwardly from a jump, which might tear the ligament, and you will feel sudden pain.
+Knee injury must get proper care and treatment because it takes time to heal and can get worse.
+There are some other knee injuries that can happen too.
+Due to the overuse of the knee, such as patellar tendonitis very obvious in such kinds of jumping sports.

 Wrist and Elbow Injuries

 While performing tumbling moves, flyers support the whole weight of the body on the wrist and elbow.
-It can end up in an injury and same applies to the cheerleaders standing in the bases to support the flyers.
-In this situation the ligament tear, wrist fracture can take place.
+It can end up in an injury, and the same applies to the cheerleaders standing on the bases to support the flyers.
+In this situation, the ligament tear, wrist fracture can take place.
 But it happens mostly when falling on the outstretched hand.

 Back Fracture

-Falling from the height leads to vertebrae fracture and severity depends on what sort of damage happens to the vertebrae.
-Usually, it causes spine instability which requires an operation and after surgery, the cheerleader will not be able to continue her/his career in cheerleading.
+Falling from a height leads to a vertebral fracture, and the severity depends on what extent of damage that happens to the vertebrae.
+Usually, it causes spine instability, which requires an operation.
+After surgery, the cheerleader will not be able to continue her/his career in cheerleading.

 Head Injury

-If the cheerleader while performing accidentally fall and during the fall if its head hits the ground, an injury called concussions can occur disrupt normal brain function on the temporary or permanent basis.
+If the cheerleader, while performing, accidentally falls and, during the fall, if its head hits the ground, an injury called a concussion can occur, disrupting normal brain function on a temporary or permanent basis.

 Clothes

-Cheer stunts are not an easy task, it requires plenty of practice to learn and polish the stunt to get the best out of it on the day of competition.
+Cheer stunts are not an easy task; they require plenty of practice to learn and polish the stunt to get the best out of it on the day of competition.
 Most cheerleaders have a uniform with the school logo to represent their school for the day.
-But as I mention earlier that they need regular practice so uniform doesn’t wear on daily bases otherwise it will be ruin.
+But as I mentioned earlier that they need regular practice, so uniforms should not be worn on a daily basis, otherwise they will be ruined.

 During regular practice, it is advisable to have comfortable and breathable clothes.
-Such as microfiber pants and tops because they are very flexible plus its wick away your sweat and keep you cool during the practice.
-Cheer stunts are the activity that requires maximum movement so Soffe shorts introduced because it has maximum stretch-ability.
+Such as microfiber pants and tops because they are very flexible, plus they wick away your sweat and keep you cool during the practice.
+Cheer stunts are the activity that requires maximum movement, so Soffe shorts were introduced because it has maximum stretchability.

-Some routines and dances that include gymnastic techniques barefoot are preferable but you can wear running shoes with anti-slip sole.
-Once you join the cheerleading, the coach will guide you in details about their requirement.
-Hair needs to tie up nicely so it does not play a hurdle role while practicing or performing.
+Some routines and dances that include gymnastic techniques barefoot are preferable, but you can wear running shoes with an anti-slip sole.
+Once you join the cheerleading team, the coach will guide you in detail about their requirement.
+You must tie-up the hair nicely so it does not play a hurdle role while practicing or performing.